gr3gor1/Scientific-Computing-with-Python/arithmetic-formatter/README.md

 Create a function that receives a list of strings that are arithmetic problems and returns the problems arranged vertically and side-by-side.
 The function should optionally take a second argument.
 When the second argument is set to True, the answers should be displayed.
 The solution can be found in arithmetic_arranger.py.
-You can also check the test_module.py in order to check the tests of this project.
+You can also check the test_module.py for the tests of this project.

 Some examples of expected results can be found below :